kitchensjn/kitchensjn.github.io/blog/_posts/2022-09-13-why-are-there-so-many-gene-trees.md

 <br>

 Whether you and your (biological) sibling share 0, 1, or 2 alleles at a given locus of your genome is purely chance, reflecting the randomness of Mendelian segregation.
 Full siblings are expected to share 50% of their autosomal DNA.
 At any given locus the transmission is random; there is a 25% chance that they share both copies (right diagram), 50% chance that they share one copy (middle two diagrams), and 25% chance that they do not share any copies (left diagram).
 While in the context of the simulation the randomness of which allele is transmitted by one parent seems trivial it has cascading effects when played out across generations.
 If we hold the pedigree constant by rerun the randomness of transmission, we generate drastically different gene trees, all of which share the same underlying pedigree.
-Here is an interactive tool that lets you rerun simulations over a given pedigree to see the changes in possible gene trees:
+Here is an interactive tool that lets you rerun simulations over a given pedigree to see the changes in possible gene trees<sup>1</sup>:

 <br>